-As a music major at Saint Mary’s College, your talents as a musician will be nurtured and expanded as you work closely with outstanding faculty and visiting artists.
-Our program offers a Bachelor of Arts and a Bachelor of Music degree, allowing you to concentrate on your specific interest, and a music education degree which prepares you to teach K-12 upon graduation.
-You will be challenged to strive for excellence in both individual and group performance, and to develop an intellectual understanding of musical structure and the processes that create it.
+Develop your unique musical talents while working closely with outstanding faculty and visiting artists.
+Our program challenges you to strive for excellence in both individual and group performance, and to develop an intellectual understanding of musical structure and the processes that create it.

-The Saint Mary’s College Music Department is accredited by the National Association of Schools of Music, a significant credential for a college music department.
+The Department of Music is accredited by the National Association of Schools of Music, a high honor for a college music department.

-The advanced writing proficiency requirement in the Music Department has two components:
+The advanced writing proficiency requirement in the Department of Music has two components:

 - A paper written for a music course.
 The faculty must approve the selection of the piece to be submitted.